Pryz/terraform-provider-ldap/README.md

         "posixAccount",
     ]

-    # attributes are sepcified as a set of 1-element maps
+    # attributes are specified as a set of 1-element maps
     attributes = [
         { sn              = "10" },
         { cn              = "bar" },